Do pregnant women and people have opportunities to participate in clinical trials?

 What did we find out?

-We found 120 clinical trials being carried out.
+We found 120 clinical trials.
 88 of these trials could have included pregnant people.
 Researchers working on 81 of these trials answered our survey questions.
 34 of these 81 trials excluded pregnant people.
 40 of the 81 trials included pregnant people in at least some of the trial.
 For 7 trials it was not clear if pregnant people were allowed to take part, or not.
-When clinical trialists excluded pregnant people, it was most often to keep them or their growing baby safe.
-However, sometimes clinical trialists wanted to include people who were pregnant, and in spite of the fact that it was safe, were not able to do so.
-8 trials described doing something on purpose to include pregnant people.
+When clinical trialists excluded pregnant people, it was most often because of safety concerns.
+However, sometimes clinical trialists wanted to include people who were pregnant, and even when it was safe to do so, were not able to do so.
+Eight trials described taking specific steps to include pregnant people.

 What does this mean?

 Of the 120 clinical trials most did not include pregnant people.
-Most trials that did include pregnant people did not do anything to try to help them participate in the trial.
-Other trials are even less likely to include pregnant people.
+Most trials that did include pregnant people did not do anything extra to support their participation.
+Other types of trials are even less likely to include pregnant people.

 What are we doing about it?